yairm210/Ubuntu-installation/README.md

 This was fun.

 That WAS worth it though - the display now supports multiple resolutions, the blue light filter seems to actually be engaged, Steam scrolls faster and most noticably - 3d isn't COMPLETELY BROKEN.
 And Age of Wonders III was playable!!

+BUT this caused a wierd flickering of the screen when e.g. scrolling on chrome.

+Tried adding grub setting as mentioned [here](https://forums.developer.nvidia.com/t/black-screen-and-screen-flickering-in-ubuntu-20-04-with-470-drivers/190071/6) - did not work

+Then I tried forcing redraw of entire screen [as mentioned here](https://askubuntu.com/questions/263996/fixing-the-nvidia-graphics-screen-flicker-issue) -